PyTorch Tutorial For Beginners: All the Basics

 2. Building Neural Network

 The torch.nn module is used for creating Neural Networks.
-It provides all the common neural network layers like fully connected layers, convolutional layers, activation and loss functions etc.
+It provides all the common neural network layers such as fully connected layers, convolutional layers, activation and loss functions etc.

 3. Model Inference & Compatibility